Athletics at the 2020 Summer Olympics – Men's high jump: Qualification

 The Belgian Thomas Carmoy is the first non-qualifier as the next best by World Rankings (31st – 1214p).

-From the 45 qualified jumpers of the last 2016 Summer Olympics, only 13 will also compete in Tokyo, 5 years later.
+From the 45 qualified jumpers of the last 2016 Summer Olympics, only 13 will also competed in Tokyo.

 Competition format

 The 2020 competition continued to use the two-round format introduced in 1912.
 There were two distinct rounds of jumping with results cleared between rounds.
 Jumpers were eliminated if they had three consecutive failures, whether at a single height or between multiple heights if they attempted to advance before clearing a height.

 The qualifying round had the bar set at various heights up to a qualifying standard of 2.30 metres.
 All jumpers clearing that standard advanced to the final.
 A minimum of 12 jumpers advanced; if fewer than 12 achieved the qualifying standard, the top 12 (including ties after use of the countback rules) would advance.
 It has been common in recent Games for few enough jumpers to achieve the last height below the qualifying standard that none even attempt the qualifying standard.

 The final had jumps starting just below the qualifying standard and increasing gradually.
 The final continued until all jumpers were eliminated.